Polmer Store: Architecture

 The Central Polmer Store is a double door, one-story, rectangular-shaped building.
 The architecture style is known as vernacular architecture and was accommodated for Louisiana's humid and wet climate.
 The architecture of the store includes high vaulted ceilings and an open wooden floor plan within the interior.
 The original shelving was glass, wooden frame cabinets and a large countertop to display the merchandise.
 A rolling ladder is used to reach the merchandise on the high shelves.
 On the exterior of the green building there is a large porch in the front and wide white wooden trims that accent the plantation-style building.
 Big wooden shutters protected the windows from the weather.
 Gravity gas pumps were added around the 1920s - 1930s.
 The other Polmer Stores had similar features as the Central Store.
 The Big Waubun Store also sold fresh refreshments to traveling customers from the railroad tracks.

 Today

-Today the Central Polmer Store is a small reminder of plantation life ranging from the 1880s to 1949 and is the only plantation store remaining in Terrebonne Parish.
+Today the Central Polmer Store is the only plantation store remaining in Terrebonne Parish.
 It is an easily recognizable building to locals as the green exterior building sits on Highway 311.
 It is now known as the Old Green Store and is an antique shop.
 It still holds the same characteristics as if it still was a plantation store.